tararoys/dense-mouse-grid/README.md

 The grid will appear in Frame Mode by default.
 Say:

-`cap bat`
+- `cap bat`

 This will move the cursor to row "c" and column "b".
 You can include a number to move the cursor to another block (`3 drum wax`).
 To click, use whatever voice command you have associated with clicking.
 By default in knausj_talon, this is `touch`.

 ### Changing your mind

 If you have selected the wrong number, you can choose a different number anytime.
-If you have selected the wrong row, you can say 'row' and then a letter, and it will move the highlighed row to that letter.
+If you have selected the wrong row, you can say `row <letter>`, and it will move the highlighed row to that letter.
 So saying

 - `one`
 - `harp`